giagabriele/manual/aim-manual.md

 # AIM Manual
-This is the public homepage where you can log in
+This is the public homepage where you can log in.
+Only people with credential in MAWLR Local Area Network are allowed to login in AIM web application

 ![image.png](./image.png)